 The 29-year-old had twice been runner-up for the BBC prize and beat long-time favourite Rory McIlroy, the Northern Irishman who won two golf majors in 2014, by a surprisingly wide margin in the public vote.

-The BBC said after the Glasgow ceremony that Hamilton claimed more than a third of the overall vote.
+The BBC said after last night's Glasgow ceremony that Hamilton claimed more than a third of the overall vote.
 He took 209,920 votes with McIlroy second on 123,745.

 Hamilton said: "I'm so proud and honoured to be among so much British sporting talent.
 A massive thank you to all the people that called in, I really was not expecting it - because dude (McIlroy), you had such an incredible year.